-1. Subsidies for student loans
+1. Subsidies for specific student loans

 Some student loans do not accumulate interest while the student is in school.
-For example, with Direct Subsidized loans, the Department of Education pays your student loan interest for you while you’re in school and during your six-month grace period.
+For example, with Direct Subsidized Loans, the Department of Education pays your student loan interest for you while you’re in school and during your six-month grace period.

-Student loan interest on Direct Unsubsidized Loans
+Student loan interest on other federal student loans

 That accrued interest will be added to your balance once repayment begins.
 You can avoid this potential financial impact by making interest-only payments while you’re in school.

 Some IDR plans offer student loan interest subsidies as well.
 With the PAYE, IBR, and REPAYE plans, the government will pay all of the unpaid interest on your subsidized student loans for the first three years of your repayment.